pass-culture/pass-culture-app-native/.github/PULL_REQUEST_TEMPLATE.md

 - Use `gap` (`ViewGap`) instead of `<Spacer.Column />`, `<Spacer.Row />` or `<Spacer.Flex />`.
 - Don't add new "alias hooks" (hooks created to group other hooks together).
 When adding new logic, this hook will progressively become more complex and harder to maintain.
 - Remove logic from components that should be dumb.
+- undefined != null : undefined should be used for optionals and null when no value

 Test specific: